We have entertainment at our fingertips. With just a tap on our smartphones, we can access all the latest movies, music, YouTube videos, and more.

 “‘Secular music’ is music composed for settings other than the worship service or private devotion.
 It speaks to the common issues of life and basic human emotions.
 It comes out of our very being, expressing the human spirit’s reaction to life, love, and the world in which the Lord has placed us.
 It can be morally uplifting or degrading.
 Although it does not directly praise and adore God, nevertheless it could have a legitimate place in the life of the Christian.”

-For example, we wouldn’t think twice about singing “Happy Birthday” or listening to brain-boosting pieces by Bach.
+For example, we wouldn’t think twice about singing “Happy Birthday” or listening to instrumental music by Bach.

-At the same time, not everything labeled as “Christian music” honors God.
-What matters is that a song meets the criteria of biblical principles and of quality, as we’ll see below.
+At the same time, not everything labeled as “Christian music” directly honors God.

-Many secular movies glamorize murder, violence, sex, and other inappropriate actions.
+We don’t have to tell you that an abundance of secular movies glamorize violence, gratuitous sex, pride, greed, vengeance, and other inappropriate or destructive things.
 They can also paint an unrealistic picture of life that detracts from the meaningful life God wants for us.
-It’s crucial that we evaluate whether a movie will increase or decrease our desire to know God and live for Him.

-But with that said, movies can also be used for great good.
+But let’s also remember that movies can be used for very good purposes.

 Case in point: Adventists have used quality productions to share the truths of the Bible in recent years.

-The feature film Tell the World depicts the early history of the Adventist Church and the hope of Jesus’ second coming.
+The feature film Tell the World depicts the early history of the Adventist Church and the hope of Jesus’ Second Coming.
+This film was the prequel to The Hopeful, which was released on April 17, 2024.

-Adventist ministries, such as Hope Channel, Amazing Facts, Voice of Prophecy, and the Three Angels Broadcasting Network (3ABN), have studios that broadcast quality Christian programs across the world.
-Cosmic Conflict, produced by Amazing Facts, has helped thousands understand the war between good and evil, Jesus Christ, and Satan.
-Even non-religious films can be used for educational purposes, like documentaries.
+Adventist ministries, such as Hope Channel, Amazing Facts, Voice of Prophecy, and the Three Angels Broadcasting Network (3ABN), have studios that broadcast quality Christian programming around the world.
+Cosmic Conflict, produced by Amazing Facts, has helped thousands understand the war between good and evil, Jesus Christ and Satan.

 1 Thessalonians 5:21 calls followers of God to “test all things; hold fast what is good” (NKJV).